lordmulder/DynamicAudioNormalizer/README.md

 In contrast, the Dynamic Audio Normalizer also implements dynamic range compression *of some sort*, but it does **not** prune signal peaks above a *fixed* threshold.
 Actually it does **not** prune any signal peaks at all!
 Furthermore, it does **not** amplify the samples by a *fixed* gain factor.
 Instead, an "optimal" gain factor will be chosen for each *frame*.
 And, since a frame's gain factor is bounded by the highest magnitude sample within that frame, **100%** of the dynamic range will be preserved *within* each frame!
 The Dynamic Audio Normalizer only performs a "dynamic range compression" in the sense that the gain factors are *dynamically* adjusted over time, allowing "quieter" frames to get a stronger amplification than "louder" frames.
 This means that the volume differences between the "quiet" and the "loud" parts of an audio recording will be *harmonized* – but still the *full* dynamic range is being preserved within each of these parts.
 Finally, the Gaussian filter applied by the Dynamic Audio Normalizer ensures that any changes of the gain factor between neighbouring frames will be smooth and seamlessly, avoiding noticeable "jumps" of the audio volume.

+## Q: Why does DynAudNorm *not* seem to change my audio at all? ## {-}

+If you think that the Dynamic Audio Normalizer is *not* working properly, because it (seemingly) did *not* change your audio at all, you are almost certainly having the *wrong* expectations and the Dynamic Audio Normalizer actually ***is*** working just as it is supposed to work!
+Please keep in mind, that the Dynamic Audio Normalizer does *not* use compression, by default, which means that all local "peaks" are perfectly preserved.
+Also, the Dynamic Audio Normalizer *never* amplifies your audio more than what would bring the "loudest" local peak up to the threshold, i.e. *no* peak is ever allowed to exceed the threshold.
+Furthermore &ndash; and that is the important part &ndash; the Dynamic Audio Normalizer does **not** simply amplify each *frame* to its local maximum!
+Instead, it employs a Gaussian filter in order to "smooth" the amplification factors between neighboring frames, which ensures natural volume transitions and avoids noticeable "jumps" of the volume.
+But this also means that, due to the Gaussian smoothing filter, a particular *frame* may (and often will!) be amplified **less** than what its *local* maximum would allow.

+Consequently, if the Dynamic Audio Normalizer did *not* change your audio in a noticeable way, it probably means that your audio simply could *not* be amplified any further &ndash; with the current Dynamic Audio Normalizer settings.
+This is **not** a "problem", it is just how the Dynamic Audio Normalizer is designed to work!
+Also keep in mind that the *default* settings of the Dynamic Audio Normalizer have been chosen rather "conservative", in order to make sure that the filter will *not* hurt the dynamics of the audio.
+Still, if you think that the Dynamic Audio Normalizer should be acting more "aggressively", you can try tweaking the settings.
+There are two settings that you may wish to adjust: Try a *smaller* [filter size](#gaussian-filter-window-size) and/or throw in some [input compression](#input-compression).

-## Q: But what if I do *not* want the "quiet" and "loud" parts to be harmonized? ##
+## Q: How to *not* harmonize the "quiet" and "loud" parts? ## {-}

-In this case, the Dynamic Audio Normalizer simply may *not* be the right tool for what you are trying to achieve.
-Still, by using a larger [filter size](#gaussian-filter-window-size), the Dynamic Audio Normalizer may be configured to act much more similar to a "traditional" normalization filter.
+If you do *not* want the "quiet" and the "loud" parts of your audio to be harmonized, then the Dynamic Audio Normalizer simply may *not* be the right tool for what you are trying to achieve.
+It was purposely designed to work like that.
+Nonetheless, by using a larger [filter size](#gaussian-filter-window-size), the Dynamic Audio Normalizer may be configured to act more similar to a "traditional" normalization filter.

-## Q: Why does the program crash with "GURU MEDITATION" error every time? ##
+## Q: Why does the program crash with "GURU MEDITATION" error? ## {-}

 This error message indicates that the program has encountered a serious problem.
 On possible reason is that your processor does **not** support the [SSE2](http://en.wikipedia.org/wiki/SSE2) instruction set.
 That's because the official Dynamic Audio Normalizer binaries have been compiled with SSE and SSE2 code enabled – like pretty much any compiler does *by default* nowadays.
 So without SSE2 support, the program cannot run, obviosuly.
 This can be fixed either by upgrading your system to a less antiquated processor, or by recompiling Dynamic Audio Normalizer from the sources with SSE2 code generation *disabled*.
 Note that SSE2 is supported by the Pentium 4 and Athon 64 processors as well as **all** later processors.
 Also *every* 64-Bit supports SSE2, because [x86-64](http://en.wikipedia.org/wiki/X86-64) has adopted SSE2 as "core" instructions.
 That means that *every processor from the last decade* almost certainly supports SSE2.